Greater Los Angeles: Los Angeles County Metro

-The systems light rail system is the second busiest LRT system in the United States, after Boston, by number of riders, with 200,300 average weekday boardings during the third quarter of 2012.
+The system's light rail lines are the second busiest LRT system in the United States, after Boston, by number of riders, with 200,300 average weekday boardings during the third quarter of 2012.
 By 2019, it had become the most heavily ridden light rail system in the country.

 Since the region of the city is in close proximity to a major fault area the tunnels were built to resist earthquakes of up to magnitude 7.5.
 Both subway lines use an electrified third rail to provide power to the trains, rendering these lines unusable on the other three.
 The Blue and Gold Lines run mostly at grade, with some street-running, elevated, and underground stretches in the more densely populated areas of Los Angeles.
 The Green Line is entirely grade separated, running in the median of I-105 and then turning southward along an elevated route.

-The rail lines run regularly on a 5 am and midnight schedule, seven days a week.
-Limited service on particular segments is provided after midnight and before 5 am There is no rail service between 2 and 3:30 am Exact times vary from route to route; see individual route articles for more information.

-Orange County Transportation Authority (OCTA)
+LA Metro also operates an extensive bus system with 117 routes, operates a microtransit service in eight zones, and funds independent transit operators throughout Los Angeles County such as Foothill Transit, Long Beach Transit, Santa Monica Big Blue Bus, and LADOT Transit.

+Other authorities

+In addition to Metro, other providers provide local service within their jurisdictions.
+These include the Orange County Transportation Authority, San Bernardino County Transportation Authority, and Riverside Transit Agency.

 Regional and commuter rail

 There are two providers of heavy rail transportation in the region, Amtrak and Metrolink.
 Amtrak provides service to San Diego, Santa Barbara, San Luis Obispo, and points in between on the Pacific Surfliner.
 It also provides long-distance routes, including the Coast Starlight which goes to the San Francisco Bay Area, Portland, Oregon, and Seattle, Washington; the Southwest Chief which goes to Flagstaff, Arizona, Albuquerque, New Mexico, Kansas City, Missouri and Chicago; and the Sunset Limited which provides limited service (three days a week) to Tucson, El Paso, Houston, and New Orleans.

 Metrolink provides service to numerous places within Southern California, including all counties in the region.
-Metrolink operates to 55 stations on seven lines within Southern California which mostly (except for the Inland Empire–Orange County Line) radiate from Los Angeles Union Station.
+Metrolink operates to 67 stations on eight lines within Southern California which mostly (except for the Inland Empire–Orange County Line and Arrow) radiate from Los Angeles Union Station.